 But for security-related rules, the story is a little different.
 For instance, a lot of security guidelines talk about how "sensitive" data should be handled (e.g. not logged, not stored un-encrypted, &etc.).
 But since it's not really possible in a rule to tell which data is sensitive and which isn't, the choice becomes: maintain the no-false-positives standard and don't implement security-related rules, or implement security-related rules with a different standard.

 That's why security-related rules cast a wider net than you may be used to seeing.
 The idea is that the rule will flag anything suspicious, and leave it to the human security auditor to cull the false positives and sent the real issues for remediation.
-Such rules are tagged with "security" and off by default.

 Security Hotspots are a special type of issue that identify sensitive areas of code that should be reviewed by a Security Auditor to determine if they are truly Vulnerabilities.
 See Security Audits and Reports for detail on Security Hotspots and the audit process.

 The vast majority of security-related rules originate from established standards: CWE, SANS Top 25, and OWASP Top 10.
 To find rules that relate to any of these standards, you can search rules either by tag or by text.
 The standards that a rule relates to will be listed in the See section at the bottom of the rule description.